julieeh/mock-google-homepage/README.md

-# mock-google-homepage
+#### Mock-google-homepage
-A mock Google homepage from the Odin Project
+An introductory project to HTML and CSS styling from the Odin Project